kilowhat/kilowhat.net/flarum-extensions-audit.md

 ### Flarum Flags

-- `post.flagged`: When a post is flagged (no data logged at this time)
+- `post.flagged`: When a post is flagged (data logged: reason, since version 1.3.0)
+- `post.dismissed_flags`: When the flags of a post are dismissed.

 ### Flarum Lock